 Just to make things clearer, I want to show you this graphic:

 Notice the valleys on the graphic?
 Those are the times focus@will helps you maintain focus and remain productive.
-Instead of losing focus, your alertness level is maintained, distractions remain outside of your work zone, and information is better retained.
+Instead of losing focus, your alertness level is maintained, distractions remain outside of your work zone, and the information is better retained.
 This proves the impact of correct music to use when working.
 And that’s why focus@will is a blessing for us, freelance writers, and of course, for you, too.

 You can learn more about how to remain alert and productive while working by checking the links below.